 In an effort to broaden the equity in the field of yoga, each year we will offer at least one Diversity Scholarship for a Person of Color to attend the program.
 We recognize that it is difficult to do the work of diversifying when some populations do not see themselves represented in the yoga practices, studios, and publications/media around them.

 We believe that there is a deep need for diverse voices to teach yoga in all communities.
 We are also committed to supporting and cultivating the people, language and approaches that most effectively communicate yoga teachings and informed community-building work.
 Please inquire here if you or someone you know are interested in these scholarships.

 Founded on decades of experience and practice.

 Our amazing staff of teachers— Jeannie Songer, Danielle Hanna, Kate Busby and Molly Boeder-Harris—are all experienced in fields of study outside of yoga, including mental health therapy, acupuncture, trauma stewardship and Somatic Experiencing, and Ayurveda, all of which aid in our work within the deeply interactive fields of human connection.
 These integrative experiences helps us provide an intensive, loving, inclusive and safe environment in which to explore the difficult questions about yoga, to question the broader western yoga culture, and to bring the highest integrity possible to the process of learning about yoga.
-We will help you grow a deeper self-awareness, a reliable and personal self-practice, and pave the way for teaching yoga with practical, useful tools and skills that can and will transform your life and the lives of others.
+We will help you grow a deeper self-awareness, a reliable and personal self-practice, and pave the way for teaching yoga anywhere you choose with practical, useful tools and skills that can transform your life and the lives of others.

 A unique, varied curriculum